 Students must comply with the school dress code during All School Mass and church services.
-Students will not be permitted to wear their coats, sweatshirts, and other non-dress code clothing during this time.
-Students may wear approved school fleece jackets and sweaters during Mass if they are cold.
+Students will not be permitted to wear their coats, non-dress code sweatshirts, and other non-dress code clothing during this time.
+Students may wear approved school fleece jackets, dress code sweatshirt, and sweaters during Mass if they are cold.